-Utah State University provides a range of funding opportunities for research and creative activities.
-The College of Humanities and Social Sciences (CHaSS) shares in this mission and strongly encourages its faculty to pursue appropriate forms of internal support.
-If you have questions about any of these programs, please contact Associate Dean Eric Reither for further information (firstname.lastname@example.org; 435-797-9856).
+Utah State University (USU) provides a range of funding opportunities for research and creative activities.
+The College of Humanities and Social Sciences (CHaSS) shares in this mission and encourages its faculty to pursue appropriate forms of internal support.
+If you have questions about any of these programs, please contact Associate Dean Eric Reither for further information (firstname.lastname@example.org)

 Grants from the Office of Research and Graduate Studies

-The Office of Research and Graduate Studies (RGS) at Utah State University offers generous seed funding to support the development of external grant proposals:
+The Office of Research at USU offers three generous funding opportunities to support the development of external grant proposals:

 The Grant-Writing Experience through Mentorship (GEM) program requires that junior faculty at USU collaborate with a senior colleague to develop and submit an external grant proposal.
 The maximum award is $10,000.

 Faculty submit GEM, RC and SPARC proposals through CHaSS.
-The college due date will precede the RGS deadline by approximately one week.
-All of these programs require that faculty complete the RGS seminar in grant writing.
-For complete details on RGS seed funding programs, including proposal deadlines, see: https://rgs.usu.edu/rd/rgs-funding/
+The college due date will precede the Office of Research deadline by approximately one week.
+These programs require that faculty complete a seminar in grant writing offered by the Office of Research.
+For complete details, including eligibility requirements and proposal deadlines, see: https://research.usu.edu/rd/officeofresearch-funding/